o3de/o3de.org/content/docs/userguide/virtual-reality-debug.md

+description: ' Turn on debugging in &ALY; to display virtual reality debugging information in a supported head-mounted display. '
+slug: virtual-reality-debug
+title: Debugging your Virtual Reality Project
+---
 # Debugging your Virtual Reality Project<a name="virtual-reality-debug"></a>

 You can debug your virtual reality project either through a running instance of the game or through Lumberyard Editor\.
 The head\-mounted displays that Lumberyard supports outputs debugging information when debugging is enabled\.